vialab/WiktionaryViz/backend/README.md

 Notes:

 - The dataset is large (20GB+ uncompressed).
-Ensure you have sufficient disk space in `./backend/data` on the host.
+Ensure you have sufficient disk space allocated to Docker.
 - The first run may take a long time while downloading and unzipping.

 Stop with: